TitanPlayz100/teti/info.md

     - semi invis mode
     - 4W
     - Race (TGM style)
-- clean modern animated menus
+- clean, modern, and animated menus
 - import/export settings
 - customise queues
 - edit and draw on board (custom game)
+- custom menu to import/export board states, and edit garbage
 - undo and redo with non linear branches
-- pbs are recorded, as well as lifetime stats
+- pbs are saved, as well as lifetime stats

 ## TODO list
-Things that I am working on based on other changes
+Things that I am working on based on other changes *(omg this will never end)*
 - view lifetime stats and legacy stats in pb menu
 - customise stat sidebar
 - particle options
 - customise skin and maybe audio as well
+- piece flash, menu sfx proper, dotted vs rounded grid, setting type option, small text under each menu option, firefox css support
+- ready set go start option
+- stride mode queues (no szo starts)
+- custom url backgrounds

 ## Updates
-### v1.3.0
+### v1.3.0 => VISUALS
-- changed tick rate to 60 for consistency
-- seperated board rendering out to be more readable
-- tweaks to controls for readability and also hopefully performance
-- refactored unreadable code, removed utils => may make a technical wiki someday
-- small changes to how backfire works
-- pb pace cooldown
 - PIECE SKINS!
     - will add way to custom add own skins
-- PARTICLES!!!
+- PARTICLES!!
     - feedback on performance would be nice
     - will add particle options soon as well
+- NEW MENUS!!!
+    - allows for scrolling, more animations
+    - consistent and more modern look
+- changed tick rate to 60 for consistency
+- tweaks to movement for hopefully performance
+- refactored board rendering to be more readable
+- refactored unreadable code, removed utils => may make a technical wiki someday
+- small changes to how backfire works
+    - excess garbage used for cancelling sent back to player like tetrio
+- pb effects has 3s cooldown
+- cursor vanishes while ingame
+- fixed bug with toping out when garbage rises
+- fixed lockout not working
+- hyperalert {!} is back with a 'go down' message

 ***
 #### v1.2.4